wangby511/System-Design-Architecture-and-Infra/aws-related.md

 We can design fan-out pattern by using both SNS and SQS.
 In this pattern, a message published to an SNS topic is distributed to multiple SQS queues in parallel.
 SQS is mainly used to decouple applications.
 SNS distributes several copies of message to several subscribers.

+### Details About SQS

+There are two types of queues - Standard(Best effort ordering, At least once delivery) and FIFO(First in First Out ordering, Exactly once processing).

+In general, three things can happen to a “message” in the queue:

+* Received from a producer and ready to be sent to a consumer: these are "Messages Available".
+* Sent to a consumer and waiting for a response(*): these are "Messages in Flight".
+* Processed by a consumer (successfully) and deleted from the queue (successfully): these are deleted messages.

+The messages not processed by the consumer(s) will end up in the Dead Letter Queue (DLQ) after some retries.

+"Retention Period" of a message defines the time at which messages can live in the queue (if not deleted by a consumer or moved to DLQ).
+It should be between 1 minute and 14 days.

+"Visibility Timeout" is the maximum time a message may not be visible to the consumers.
+It is the period in which the message cannot be processed by any other consumer.

+"Delivery Delay" is another parameter you can set to delay the processing of messages appearing in your queue.
+0 means no delay (default) and 15 mins is the max value we can configure.

 ## [2] Internet Gateway and NAT Gateway

 ### Internet Gateway (IGW)